Prelude and Chapter 1

 Especially their treasures.

-She had stashed the loot, waited weeks, even months, and sold them on the street, hidden by cloak and illusion.
-As a Psion, her powers did not manifest from the weave, Mystra's Weave, and could not be detected by any save other Psions, and they were few indeed.
+So she’d stashed the loot, then waited weeks, even months, and sold it on the street, hidden by cloak and illusion.
+As a Psion her powers didn’t manifest from the weave, Mystra’s Weave, and couldn’t be detected by any save other Psions, and they were few indeed.

-But strangely, she had noticed, her accent had changed, to become more in line with the Humans of this realm.
+Her accent changed with time, to become more in line with the Humans of this realm.
 Her peculiarities diminished.
 She began to look and feel at place in the desert of Calimshan.
 Her presence provoked fewer and fewer second glances.

 But still the guilds of thieves had taken notice.

-A Halfling, Barboris, had accosted her one day, and offered to fence her goods safely for a percentage.
+A Halfling, Barboris, had accosted her one day, offering to fence her goods safely for a percentage.

-As it took away the need to walk in the blistering heat of day, Vala had accepted the arrangement.
-Now, she stole particular goods for him, every night.
+As it took away the need to walk in the blistering light of day, Vala had accepted.
+Now she stole particular goods for him every night.
 She walked through walls into palaces, twisted the minds around her to accept whatever she wanted them to.
 Sometimes, she pinned her crimes on others, implanting false memories on the guards.